There’s no better time than right now to start a staffing agency.

 - Has a positive attitude

 The above are recommendations, of course.
-But these are the “standard” skills and characters that top new employees should possess.
+But these are the “standard” skills and qualities of good employees.

 If you aren’t getting any referrals from trusted friends and colleagues, then it’s time to use social channels to your advantage such as LinkedIn.